Chiral de Rham complex on Riemannian manifolds and special holonomy: Introduction

 \section{Introduction}

 The chiral de Rham complex (CDR) was introduced by Malikov, Schechtman and Vaintrob in \cite{Malikov:1998dw}.
-CDR is a sheaf of supersymmetric vertex algebras over a smooth manifold ${\cal M}$.
-It is defined by gluing free chiral algebras on the overlaps of open sets of ${\cal M}$.
+CDR is a sheaf of supersymmetric vertex algebras over a smooth manifold $M$.
+It is defined on a local coordinate patch of $M$ as a $bc$--$\beta\gamma$-system --- a tensor product of several copies of the Clifford vertex algebra and the Weyl vertex algebra, and then extended to $M$ by gluing on the intersections of these coordinate patches.
 Since the original work \cite{Malikov:1998dw}, there has been considerable progress in understanding the mathematical aspects of CDR (cf. \cite{MR2038198, benzvi-2006, Malikov:2006rm} among others).
-In physics literature, CDR appeared in the context of half-twisted sigma models \cite{Kapustin:2005pt, Witten:2005px} and in the context of infinite volume limits of sigma models \cite{Frenkel:2005ku, Frenkel:2006fy, Frenkel:2008vz}.
-The present work is the logical continuation of \cite{Ekstrand:2009zd} where it was suggested to interpret CDR as a formal canonical quantization of the non-linear sigma model.
+In the physics literature, CDR appeared in the context of half-twisted sigma models \cite{Kapustin:2005pt, Witten:2005px} and in the context of infinite volume limits of sigma models \cite{Frenkel:2005ku, Frenkel:2006fy, Frenkel:2008vz}.
+The present work is the logical continuation of \cite{Ekstrand:2009zd}, where it was suggested to interpret CDR as a formal canonical quantization of the non-linear sigma model.

-The question we would like to address is which vertex algebras can be attached to a manifold ${\cal M}$ within the CDR framework.
-It has been established that one can attach different versions of super-Virasoro algebras as global sections of CDR.
-The details of the construction depend on additional geometrical structures on ${\cal M}$.
-In this paper, we construct extensions of the $N=2$ super-Virasoro algebra for Calabi-Yau $3$-folds.
-Moreover, we present some partial results on the general possible extensions of the super-Virasoro algebra within the CDR framework.

-In looking for possible vertex sub-algebras generated by global sections of CDR there are two possible ways to proceed, either trying to guess the answer, or trying to find a systematic way to produce it.
-If we think of CDR as a formal quantization of the non-linear sigma model, we can use the insight from classical sigma models in order to make an intelligent guess about the answer in CDR.
-Indeed, any possible extension of the super-Virasoro algebra will be related to the symmetries of the classical sigma model.
-Thus, the present result is inspired by the nearly 20 year old observation by P.~Howe and G.~Papadopoulos in \cite{Howe:1991vs, Howe:1991ic}, where the relation between classical symmetries of non-linear sigma models and special holonomy manifolds was observed.
-Our intention is to reformulate their result in terms of Poisson vertex algebras and then try to quantize it within the framework of CDR.

-In order to do so, we first describe a non-trivial way of associating global sections of CDR to differential forms on the target manifold ${\cal M}$.
-Locally, CDR is simply a $\beta\gamma$-$bc$ system with as many generators as the dimension of $\cal M$.
-This gives natural embeddings of the differential forms of $\cal M$ into CDR.
-In this article, we consider an embedding inspired by the sigma model, that is different than the one introduced in \cite{Malikov:1998dw}.

-In our embedding, one needs the Levi-Civita connection on the Riemannian manifold $\cal M$, to write the correct expressions.
-This is detailed in section \ref{lift} and Appendix \ref{inductionProof}.